 Some pacifists claim that governments want us to be violent so that they can attempt to justify more repressive measures but that is absurd.
 They don’t need an excuse to oppress and kill people.
 They do it to innocent, peaceful people all the time.
 For example, the majority of victims of police killings are unarmed, peaceful people and the war in Iraq has killed far more civilians than terrorists.
 Governments encourage police, massive corporations, and state employees to be violent and they want the public to accept that violence as normal while we are relegated to pacifism.
 Most violence portrayed in the media is violence against the public committed by governments to normalize that type of violence alone.
 The only time the most powerful, ruling states support civilian violence against other states is when these states run contrary to the interests of more powerful states.

 FBI informants like Brandon Darby (who encouraged two activists to make Molotov cocktails so that he could imprison them just for the plan) commonly entrap vulnerable people by encouraging them to make plans for attacks but the point is to put them in prison, not to actually let the targets or their movements become violent.
 Politicians like Bill Clinton, Obama, and Bloomberg have all lauded protesters who remain nonviolent while scolding those who use combative tactics.
+(Antifascists or “antifa” who are fighting Neo-Nazis in US demonstrations and protests are now labeled “terrorists” by the media and some politicians.)
 They don’t want us to be violent.
 They want those of us willing to fight state and corporate tyranny killed or in prison and they will do anything to make that happen, including painting us all as “nihilist bombthrowers.”
 If they can’t imprison us, they encourage us to be nonviolent as we are more easily controlled that way.
 As an example, “During the US occupation of Iraq, the Pentagon planted stories in Iraqi newspapers that appeared to be authored by Iraqis and members of the resistance, calling for a nonviolent struggle.
 Obviously, the military prefers to go up against pacifists than people with guns.
-Failing at that, their only option to avoid losing in Iraq was to spur an internecine religious war that would make the US military seem like a force for peace and stability,” (violentanarchists.wordpress.com).
-One of the articles was entitled “The Sands Are Blowing Toward a Democratic Iraq.”i
+Failing at that, their only option to avoid losing in Iraq was to spur an internecine religious war that would make the US military seem like a force for peace and stability.”i One of the articles was entitled “The Sands Are Blowing Toward a Democratic Iraq.”ii

 While pacifists claim their peaceful resistance is more palatable to the general public because it is nonviolent, Gelderloos argues in his book that violence against the state doesn’t alienate all of us.
 “It is a fact that there are a great many people who are more likely to sympathize with a struggle if they see people taking risks and fighting back than if they see people carrying giant puppets or dressing up like turtles.
 And this brings up the question, who would we rather have on our side?
 Those who want to fight back or those who just want theater?”
 (Gelderloos, pg.
 106)